numselli/ProtoBot/README.md

 Lexi started as a furry bot named "ProtoBot" in it's earliest development phases.
 I eventually decided to make it more accessible for people outside the fandom (as a lot of people were saying ProtoBot was too specific for them) and then the name Lexi came out of my head.

 In pull request #510, ProtoBot 3 was started.
 Eventually, it got renamed to "Lexi."

+The name Lexi is actually the name of one of my protogen sonas, here's what you should know about her:
+- Lexi is a softie
+- Says uwu way too much (leads into the emote counter features of Lexi)
+- Kinda depressed but hides it
+- Bullied a lot as a kid

+A lot of Lexi's traits carried into Lexi as a Discord bot.

 <div align="center">